eborlee/EborHFT/README.md

 # Rust High-Frequency Trading Components

 **Overview**
 This project includes high-frequency trading components developed in Rust for processing high-frequency orderflow data.
 It leverages an event-driven engine, asynchronous WebSocket based on Tokio, and provides users with the choice between a ring buffer-based SPSC mode or a crossbeam-based MPSC mode for acquiring, writing, and distributing market data in real time with microsecond-level system latency and millisecond-level internet latency.
 The component is designed to interface with multiple exchanges, such as Binance, by offering encapsulated API interfaces and data parsing capabilities.
-Additionally, it features an order book restructuring and maintenance module to efficiently manage and update order book data. \\
+Additionally, it features an order book restructuring and maintenance module to efficiently manage and update order book data. <br>
-At the application layer, it features an order book restructuring and maintenance module to efficiently manage and update order book data. \\
+At the application layer, it features an order book restructuring and maintenance module to efficiently manage and update order book data. <br>
 Moreover, the project offers Python API interfaces, allowing seamless integration and usage within Python code.